Translation invariant state and its mean entropy-I: Introduction

-\vsp \NI (b) Connes-St\o rmer dynamical entropy: $h_{CS}(\omega)$ [CS,CNT,OP,St\o2, NS] which is a close candidate for such an invariant for the translation dynamics $(\IM,\theta,\omega)$.
-It is known that $0 \le h_{CS}(\omega) \le s(\omega)$.
-In case $\omega$ is a product state then it is known that $h_{CS}(\omega)=s(\omega)$.
-This result in particular shows that there is no automorphism $\beta$ on $\IM$ such that $\beta \theta = \theta^2 \beta$ [CS].
-It is also known that $h_{CS}(\omega)=0$ if $\omega$ is pure.
-However, no translation invariant state $\omega$ of $\IM$ is known in the literature for which $h_{CS}(\omega) < s(\omega)$.
-In the last section of this paper, one of our main results gives a proof for the equality $h_{CS}(\omega)=s(\omega)$ for any translation invariant state $\omega$ of $\IM$.
-In particular, one easy consequence of the result says now that $s(\omega)=0$ for any translation invariant pure state of $\IM$.
+\vsp In the section 6 of this paper, one of our main results gives a proof for the equality $h_{CS}(\IM,\theta,\omega)=s(\omega,\IM_{loc})$ for any translation invariant state $\omega$ of $\IM$ and thus we can write $s(\omega,\IM_{loc})=s(\omega)$, as it is now independent of the local algebras we choose.
+In particular, one easy consequence of this result says now that $s(\omega)=0$ for any translation invariant pure state of $\IM$.
 This raises a valid question: does $s(\omega)=0$ implies purity of $\omega$?
 We will show how this problem is related to classical problem of zero entropy of Kolmogorov-Sinai dynamical entropy and purity of the state of the classical spin chain.
-In particular, our analysis proves that the converse of the statement is false.
+In particular, our analysis proves that the converse of the statement is true if the state is a factor state of $\IM$.

 \vsp At this stage, we may raise few more non trivial questions: